Fassadengruen

 Invisible helpers

-Wire rope components from FassadenGrün suit both old and new buildings, here at the ‘Calwer Passage’ in Stuttgart / Baden-Württemberg
+FassadenGrün’s wire rope components are suitable for both old and new buildings, as seen here at the “Calwer Passage” in Stuttgart, Baden-Württemberg

-‘Rope systems’ sounds complicated, but all it means is that ropes are not installed somehow, but rather in a planned manner.
-This starts with the diameters, i.e. the question: What rope thickness is appropriate and when?
-It also involves anchoring and wall spacing and, finally, the arrangement of the strands: Horizontal or vertical?
+"Rope systems" sounds complicated, but it simply means that ropes are installed in a planned manner rather than haphazardly.
+This starts with the diameters, i.e. the question: Which rope thickness is appropriate in which situation?
+It also involves anchors and wall clearances, and finally the arrangement of the strands: horizontal or vertical?
 Crosswise?
-Distances from each other or ‘mesh widths’?
-The term ‘rope systems’ seems appropriate for all of this.
+Spacing between them, or "mesh sizes"?
+The term "rope systems" seems appropriate for all of this.

 A bit of industrial history

-‘Cable systems’ are all well and good, but since when have such cables been used on façades?
-Nobody really knows for sure.
-Wall greening with wooden trellises has been around for more than 300 years, e.g. for espalier fruit in the kitchen gardens of Versailles Palace in France.
-Presumably from around 1850, ‘trellis wires’ were used, as an old photo of the ‘orange house’ in Gotha shows.
+"Cable systems" are all well and good, but since when have such cables been used on façades?
+No one really knows for sure.
+Vertical gardening using wooden trellises has been around for more than 300 years, for example for espalier fruit trees in the kitchen gardens of the Palace of Versailles in France.
+Presumably from around 1850 onwards, “trellis wires” came into use, as evidenced by an old photograph of the “Orangery” in Gotha.
 Bare iron wires were used, which rusted quickly.
-Sometimes copper wire was also used (see photo).
-Until around 1970, there is no mention of ropes, only of ‘wires’.
-These were usually galvanised steel wires.
+Consequently, copper wire was sometimes used instead (see photo).
+In any case, up until around 1970, the term used was always “wires” rather than “ropes”.
+These were mostly galvanised steel wires.

-Wire ‘ropes’ have been around since 1834, when they were invented in the Harz Mountains for mining as a replacement for hemp ropes.
-However, wires were preferred for façade greening.
+“Wire” ropes have been around since 1834, when they were invented in the Harz region for mining, as a replacement for hemp ropes.
+But for greening façades, wires were preferred.
 They were thinner and cheaper.
-According to some literature in eco-books from the 1980s, it seems likely that (galvanised) steel cables were used for greenery from that time onwards.
-However, wire ropes on façades only really began their triumphant advance from 1990, when inexpensive stainless steel ropes became available.
+According to references in eco-books from the 1980s, it stands to reason that (galvanised) steel cables were eventually used for greening from that time onwards.
+However, wire ropes only really began their triumphant advance on façades from 1990 onwards, when inexpensive stainless steel cables became available.

-Because stainless steel does not corrode.
-Everything stays as it is, even after 20, 50 or 100 years...
-FassadenGrün specialises in wall-mounted climbing aids, but we also offer coverings for free-standing plants!
+Because stainless steel doesn’t corrode.
+Everything stays just as it is, even after 20, 50 or 100 years...
+FassadenGrün specialises in wall-mounted trellises, but our range also includes netting for freestanding structures!